Colyton, Devon: Other notable features

 Colyton Grammar School dates from 1546 and once occupied the part-medieval building now known as the Old Church House.
 In 1927 it moved to Colyford, a small village within the Colyton parish.
-The school has opted-out of local authority control.
+The school has opted out of local authority control.

 Seaton Tramway terminates at nearby Kingsdon on the other side of the River Coly.
-Colyton Station was opened in 1868 and was originally part of the Seaton Branch line, which connected Seaton, Colyford and Colyton with the main line at Seaton Junction.
+Colyton Station opened in 1868 and was originally part of the Seaton branch line, which connected Seaton, Colyford and Colyton with the main line at Seaton Junction.
 When the line closed in 1966, Modern Electric Tramways Ltd purchased the section between Seaton Riverside and Colyton, and Seaton Tramway was established in 1970.
 The line was extended in stages and Colyton was reached in 1980.
-The original station building has been restored and extended, and now houses the Tramway's ticket office, gift shop and Tram Stop Restaurant.
-The Tramway is open daily from Easter until the end of October, with a more limited service running at other times.
+The original station building has been restored and extended, and now houses the tramway's ticket office, gift shop and Tram Stop Restaurant.
+The tramway is open daily from Easter until the end of October, with a more limited service running at other times.

 In 2018 the town made international news following an anonymous letter of complaint about a resident airing her laundry outside.
 The letter, claiming to be written "on behalf of local business", inspired other residents and businesses to hang underwear outside properties in the town in solidarity with the letter's recipient.
 In 2019 townsfolk held the first annual "Raising of the Pants" festival to commemorate the controversy.

 The town is on the route of the East Devon Way footpath.

 Transport

 Bus service 885 serves Colyton on its route between Beer and Axminster via Seaton.
 The X30 provides links to Seaton and Exeter.

-The Seaton Tramway also reaches Colyton, at the Colyton tram stop, although this is more tourism-based rather than regular transport.
+The Seaton Tramway also reaches Colyton, at the Colyton tram stop, although this is more for tourism rather than regular transport.